 Bottom line on all this?
 Many weight-loss methods for people who want to lose weight quickly seem impractical at best and counter-productive at worst.
 The sad truth of the matter is that if your weight loss takes place really fast, it very often doesn't last.
 Not my rule, but it does seem to hold fairly true.

 If you’re willing to move a bit more slowly, though, you've got some possibilities: notably cutting carbs, some old-fashioned calorie counting, and maybe a 30-minute walk every day.
 And you can move things along even faster by eating Lots of the right kind of veggies: a vegetable diet to lose weight.

 So, here's a thought.
-Instead of going for "fast," why not try the way of the tortoise: slow and steady.
-Although it takes longer, the results generally hang around longer, too—in your case, maybe even forever.
-(My money's on you, kid.)
+Instead of going for "fast," why not try the way of the tortoise: slower but steady.
+Although it takes longer, the results generally hang around longer, too—in your own case, maybe even forever.

 Please understand that the material at this site is NOT medical advice, as I am neither doctor nor nutritionist.
 What I am is merely someone who's lived successfully on a vegetarian diet for many decades...and I transitioned from omnivore to vegetarian gradually.
 Do check with your doctor, though, if you're considering big changes to your own diet.
 Also, be sure to find a dependable source of Vitamin B12.

 Living Vegetarian the Easy Way